PrefectHQ/prefect/docs/cloud/execution/overview.md

 ### Environment Callbacks

-Each Prefect environment has two optional arugments `on_start` and `on_exit` that function as callbacks which act as extra customizable functionality outside of infrastructure or flow related processes.
-Users can provide an `on_start` function which will execute before the flow starts in the main process and an `on_exit` function which will execute after the flow finishes.
+Each Prefect environment has two optional arguments - `on_start` and `on_exit` - which you can use to add functionality outside of infrastructure or flow-related processes.
+The `on_start` callback is executed before the flow starts in the main process; the `on_exit` callback is executed after the flow finishes.

 *For more information on the design behind Environment Callbacks visit [PIN 12](/core/PINs/PIN-12-Environment-Callbacks.html).*

 #### Callback Example

-In this example let's say we have a function called `report_cluster_metrics` which when run on a Kubernetes cluster gathers information about current resource usage and we want to track resource usage both before and after a Flow run.
+In this example we have a function called `report_cluster_metrics` which, when run on a Kubernetes cluster, gathers information about current resource usage.
+We can use this to track resource usage both before and after a Flow run.

 ```python
 from prefect import Flow, task